oharaandrew314/TrustGrapher/readme.txt

     4.2.0 Low Priority
     ------------------
 	Remove BitStylus dependency for PropertyManager
-	Make event skip a property
-    Move predicate back into graphs
-    Options for playbackSlider to scrub or be drag & drop Move the algorithm loader content pane to the graphsPanel when no graphs are loaded yet Have the properties file save next to the jar
     Add graphic buttons for the playback bar
     Integrate libraries into jar  (This is a NetBeans thing.
 May have to make custom ant file.  dunno how to do that)